psychemedia/sin-eater-resources/resources/BYGNS_bye-gones.md

 The Sin Eater (Nov.
 24, 1875)

 In reference to this subject the writer in *Blackwood* states in the *Academy* of Nov.
-27 that the Cambrian Archaeologists at Ludlow in 1852 had the matter before them, when "Mr Moggridge cited a case of this supersition having occurred with five years at or near Llandebie, in the hill country of Carmarthenshire."
+27 that the Cambrian Archaeologists at Ludlow in 1852 had the matter before them, when "Mr Moggridge cited a case of this superstition having occurred with five years at or near Llandebie, in the hill country of Carmarthenshire."
 (See *Cam.
 Arch, Jour.* s.
 11, v. iii, p.330)

 ---